Testosterone. Even the word alone sounds manly.

 Noonan syndrome

 Young guys don’t get away scot-free.
-Low testosterone can affect you at any age — it’s just rarer.
-Low testosterone may only affect around 1 percent of young men.
+Low testosterone can affect you at any age — it’s just rarer, potentially affecting around 1 percent of young men.

 Also, low T is more common in men of all ages who are overweight or have diabetes.